blackrushllc/yobasic/html/lessons/LESSON_PLANS.md

   print "This is loop iteration number ", i
 NEXT i
 ```
 ####  Listen: Lesson Recap

+###  Recap Video  (Todo: Tiffany)
 - In this tutorial we learned about loops in YoBASIC.
 - We learned how to use GOTO and GOSUB to create loops, as well as WHILE/END WHILE and FOR/NEXT loops.
+- While most programming languages no longer use GOTO, "For Loops" and "While Loops" are extremely common in most languages.
 - Loops are an essential part of programming and are used to automate repetitive tasks and process large amounts of data efficiently.
 - In the next tutorial, we will learn about arrays, lists, and dictionaries.
 See you there!
-###  Recap Video

 ---

 ## TUTORIAL PAGE 004 - Arrays, Lists, and Dictionaries

-### Introduction Video
+### Introduction Video Todo: Kala
 - Things are starting to get interesting now!
 We're going to learn about arrays, lists and dictionaries in YoBASIC.
 - These are data structures that allow us to store and organize multiple values in a single variable, and they are essential for handling complex data in our programs.
 - By combining loops, logic and functions with arrays, lists and dictionaries, we can create powerful and efficient programs.
 - By the end of this tutorial you will understand how to use arrays, lists and dictionaries
 ### Example 1 - Blah
 ```
 print "Hello from YoBASIC"
 ```
 ####  Listen: Hello World...
 ### Example 2 – Blah
 ```
 print "Hello from YoBASIC"
 ```
 ####  Listen: Blah...
 ### Example 3 – Blah
 ```
 print "Hello from YoBASIC"
 ```
 ####  Listen: Blah...
 ### Example 4 – Blah
 ```
 print "Hello from YoBASIC"
 ```
 ####  Listen: Blah...
-###  Recap Video
+###  Recap Video Todo: Kala
+- In this tutorial we learned about arrays, lists, and dictionaries in YoBASIC.
+- We learned how to create arrays, lists, and dictionaries, and how to use them to store and organize data.
+- These data structures are essential for handling complex data in our programs.
+- In the next tutorial, we will learn about classes and objects.
 ---

 ## TUTORIAL PAGE 005 - Classes and Objects

 ### Introduction Video
 - Objects are like arrays, lists and dictionaries, but they are more powerful and flexible because they can also contain functions and code.
 - Objects allow us to create complex data structures that can represent real-world entities and behaviors.
 - Classes are like blueprints for creating objects.
 They define the code and data that an object will have.
 - Classes and Objects are a fundamental concept in object-oriented programming (OOP), which is a popular programming paradigm used in many modern programming languages.
 - Classes and Objects are especially cool because you can create reusable code that can be shared and extended across different programs.
 - By the end of this tutorial you will understand how to create classes and use objects in YoBASIC
 ### Example 1 - Blah
 ```
 print "Hello from YoBASIC"
 ```
 ####  Listen: Hello World...
 ### Example 2 – Blah
 ```
 print "Hello from YoBASIC"
 ```
 ####  Listen: Blah...
 ### Example 3 – Blah
 ```
 print "Hello from YoBASIC"
 ```
 ####  Listen: Blah...
 ### Example 4 – Blah
 ```
 print "Hello from YoBASIC"
 ```
 ####  Listen: Blah...
 ###  Recap Video
+- In this tutorial we learned about classes and objects in YoBASIC.
+- We learned how to create classes, which are like blueprints for creating objects.
+- We learned how to use objects, which are reusable components that can be used to build web pages.
+- In the next tutorial, we will learn about how to store data in YoBASIC.
 ---

 ## TUTORIAL PAGE 006 - Web Pages

 ### Introduction Video
 - In this tutorial we are going to learn about how to create web pages with YoBASIC.
 - YoBASIC has built-in support for creating web pages and web applications, which makes it easy to build dynamic and interactive web content.
 - We will also learn how to create "Views" in YoBASIC, which are reusable components that can be used to build web pages.
 - By the end of this tutorial you will understand how to create web pages and views in YoBASIC.
 ### Example 1 - Blah
 ```
 print "Hello from YoBASIC"
 ```
 ####  Listen: Hello World...
 ### Example 2 – Blah
 ```
 print "Hello from YoBASIC"
 ```
 ####  Listen: Blah...
 ### Example 3 – Blah
 ```
 print "Hello from YoBASIC"
 ```
 ####  Listen: Blah...
 ### Example 4 – Blah
 ```
 print "Hello from YoBASIC"
 ```
 ####  Listen: Blah...
 ###  Recap Video
+- In this tutorial we learned about how to create web pages with YoBASIC.
+- We learned how to create views, which are reusable components that can be used to build web pages.
+- We also learned how to use YoBASIC's web server to host and share web pages online.
+- In the next tutorial, we will learn about how to store data in YoBASIC.
 ---

 ## TUTORIAL PAGE 007 -  Storing Data

 ### Introduction Video
 - In this tutorial we are going to learn about how to store data in YoBASIC.
 - YoBASIC provides several ways to store data, including files, databases, and cloud storage.
 - YoBASIC has built-in support for storing data in databases, which makes it easy to create applications that can save and retrieve data.
 - We will also learn how to use SQL (Structured Query Language) to interact with databases and perform operations like creating tables, inserting data, and querying data.
 - By the end of this tutorial you will understand how to store and retrieve data in YoBASIC.
 ### Example 1 - Blah
 ```
 print "Hello from YoBASIC"
 ```
 ####  Listen: Hello World...
 ### Example 2 – Blah
 ```
 print "Hello from YoBASIC"
 ```
 ####  Listen: Blah...
 ### Example 3 – Blah
 ```
 print "Hello from YoBASIC"
 ```
 ####  Listen: Blah...
 ### Example 4 – Blah
 ```
 print "Hello from YoBASIC"
 ```
 ####  Listen: Blah...
 ###  Recap Video
+- In this tutorial we learned about how to store data in YoBASIC.
+- We learned how to use YoBASIC's built-in database to store and retrieve data.
+- We also learned how to use SQL to interact with databases and perform operations like creating tables, inserting data, and querying data.
+- In the next tutorial, we will learn about how to share your work in a web page.
 ---

 ## TUTORIAL PAGE 008 - Sharing your Work in a Web Page